hayashikun/qoin/README.md

 # Build and Run

-I have only tested it on macOS, and it probably won't build properly on other environments.
+I have only tested it on macOS, and it probably won't build on other environments.

 ## Hello World
 ```